-We love it when media write about us.
-We think we’ve got a great story to tell.
-Here’s a selection of recent stories.
-We’ve left out stories that are behind pay walls.
+We think we've got a great story to tell.
+Here's a selection of recent stories.
+We've left out stories that are behind pay walls.

 Are you in the media?
 Need more info.
 Our details are here.